EntCollNet/BugFlow/modules/module_4/module_4B.md

 ## Essential Training:
-Define metrics that can be measured to assess success of workflows using this module
+Define metrics that can be measured to assess success of workflows using this module For step-by-step instructions on how to process image data, we recommend downloading the Agisoft PhotoScan software user manuals and tutorials.

 ## Module Metrics, Costing, and Reporting:
 Define metrics that can be measured to assess success of workflows using this module (reference specific TaskIDs).